nhsconnect/national-authentication/pages/Technical Overview/Tech_Actors.md

 ---

 This section will define the actors used during the Authentication and Authorisation Service.
-These will bne used throughout this section and in teh detailed NHS implmentation Guide.
+These will be used throughout this section and in the detailed NHS implmentation Guide.

 ## Actor List